Kong/docs.konghq.com/app/deck/manage-gateway/workspaces.md

 deck gateway dump --workspace my-workspace
 ```

-If you do not specify a `--workspace` flag, decK uses the `default` workspace.
+If you don't specify a `--workspace` flag, decK uses the `default` workspace.

 To set a workspace directly in the state file, use the `_workspace` parameter.
 For example: